kmlsim/room5StudyCase/README.md

 ## Run it!
 After download the code to your machine, navigate to *navigation* folder and then run the command `behave` on terminal.
-This this script was developed on Linux Ubuntu.
+This script was developed on Linux Ubuntu.